 Earning your education is key to helping you get a great career.
 Having a better career provides you with a more stable income so that you and your family can live the life that you want.
-Have a goal in mind that you want to earn a specific degree that will help you increase a skill so that you can work your way up at your current job, pursue a new field of work, or even start your own business.
+Have a goal in mind that you want to earn a specific degree that will help you increase a skill so that you can work your way up at your current job, pursue a new field of work from gaining online Graduate Certificate in Project Management, or even start your own business.
 This way, you can jump right into classes that interest you most and build specialized skills.
 Hardworking students are sometimes able to change careers or earn promotions while in school because you gain new skills, which can also provide an incentive to finish school and graduate.

 Obstacles for single parents

 Parenting is no easy task, and raising children as a single parent can be overwhelming.
 Single parents rarely have downtime, which can be stressful and emotionally overwhelming.
 They often find themselves at work or school all day and then as the sole caregiver for their child every moment at home.
 It is difficult to balance working and caring for your family, so often a single parent doesn’t have time and energy for additional obligations such as going to college.

 The price of childcare for a single-income household is typically unaffordable, and subsidies rarely provide enough money to cover childcare.
 In fact, many single mothers working full-time often still live in poverty.
 To rise up to a higher income level, single parents usually need to earn an education.
 Unfortunately, legislators see college as a luxury rather than a long-term plan to earn more, which would result in less need for financial help from the government in the long run.